Clemson-Esports/Clemson-Bot/README.md

 * Make note of the token on this page

-## 3. Join the Test Server
+## 3. Create a Test Server

-* Click the link for the an invite to the [Test Server](https://discord.gg/3GkAQEC)
+* In Discord, on the left sidebar, click the plus icon and create a new Discord Server.
-* Message `Zerukai#4327` for a Developer role
+* Name it something memorable, like "Bot Testing Server".
-* Create a text channel with your name where you can test your commands in the `Test Bots` category
+  * This is YOUR own private server to test the bot on.
+You have full power over your own bot here, so do as you please.

 ## 4. Prepare Bot for Connecting to the Test Server